Glock has been around for over thirty years. The phrase Glock 19 for sale has become a key marketing phrase for gun stores everywhere.

 Using plastic not only significantly reduced costs, but it also created an incredibly light-weight weapon.

-Glock added a unique, three-part, safety feature made this gun incredibly safe yet straightforward to use: The Safe Action System.
+Glock added a unique, three-part, safety feature that made this gun incredibly safe yet straightforward to use: The Safe Action System.

 The first part of the system, the trigger safety, uses an extended trigger lever that sits in front of the secondary part of the trigger mechanism.
 When at rest, the trigger bar extends away from the sear.
 Effectively, there are two triggers that both must depress before the gun fires.